RSC Education works in partnership with schools, theatres, universities and other organisations both across the UK and internationally.

 Both DCI and RSC Education hope to extend and open workshops to local schools in the various cities to create performance pieces, which in China might be in both English and Chinese.

-DCI schools participating in the first year are Dulwich College Shanghai, Dulwich College Beijing, Dulwich College Suzhou, Dulwich College Seoul, Dulwich College Singapore, Dulwich International High School Suzhou and Dulwich International High School Zhuhai.
+Participating Dulwich College International schools include Dulwich College Shanghai Pudong, Dulwich College Beijing, Dulwich College Suzhou, Dulwich College Seoul, Dulwich College (Singapore), Dulwich International High School Suzhou and Dulwich International High School Zhuhai.

 Find out more about the RSC and Dulwich College International partnership.